top of page

 Common Options:

-• Noise-canceling headphones
+• Noise-reducing headphones or earmuffs

 • Ear defenders